Skip to content

 Massachusetts 1750 and Spanish Silver Dollars

 Indeed, in 1750, Massachusetts issued small change notes secured by deposits of silver Spanish dollars.
 The Seven Years’ War (1755-1763) has a major economic impact.
 Pennsylvania, New York, and South Carolina each emitted over £485,000 pounds of paper currency.
-Still, the evidence from the behavior of prices and exchange rates reveals only mild inflation, which cannot easily be reconciled with the quantity theory.
-Massachusetts, the hard-money colony, with its pure specie standard and its issue of noncirculating interest-bearing debt fared about the same-maybe a little worse-than the colonies with fiduciary standards.
-Finally, Parliament in 1764 extended its restriction on the issue of leg.
+Still, the evidence from the behavior of prices and exchange rates reveals only mild inflation, which cannot easily be reconciled with the Quantity Theory of Money.
+Massachusetts, the hard-money colony, with its pure specie standard and its issue of noncirculating interest-bearing debt fared worse-than the colonies with fiduciary standards that they abused.
+Finally, Parliament in 1764 extended its restriction on the issue of paper money.

 George III 1763 Schilling